Israfil: In religious tradition

 Know that Israfil is the master of the horn [al-qarn].
 God created the preserved tablet [al-lawḥ al-maḥfuz] of white pearl.
 Its length is seven times the distance between the heaven and the earth and it is connected to the Throne.
 All that exists until the day of resurrection is written on it.
 Israfil has four wings--one in the East, one in the West, one covering his legs and one shielding his head and face in fear of God.
 His head is inclined toward the Throne ....
 No angel is nearer to the throne than Israfil.
 Seven veils are between him and the Throne, each veil five hundred years distance from the next; seventy veils are between Jibril and Israfil.
 While he is standing the trumpet [ṣur] is placed on his right · thigh and the head of the trumpet on his mouth.
-He awaits the command of God, and when He commands he will blow.
+He awaits the command of God, and when God commands he will blow.
 And when the period of the world is completed, the trumpet will be brought near the face of Israfil and he will fold his four wings and blow the trumpet.

-A beautiful angel who is a master of music, Israfil sings praises to God in a thousand different languages, the breath of which is used to inject life into hosts of angels who add to the songs themselves.
 Due to his beautiful voice, he is also the Muezzin of those in Heaven.

-Kitab aḥwāl al-qiyāma states he has four wings, however, another tradition mention that he has twelve.
+Kitab Aḥwāl al-Qiyāma states he has four wings, however, another tradition mentions that he has twelve.